Our business can’t afford to go slowly. Why should we roll this out?

 I’m an engineer.
 How can I convince my manager to adopt this?

 Engineering managers can only benefit from adopting Sustainable Development!

-They could easily see:
+They could easily see (and measure):

 - Better retention rates

 Remember, Sustainable Development isn’t just for engineers.
 It’s for their managers too!
 Everyone gets to participate and decide on how to work at a healthy pace, and for the long term.